dmyoung1994/SchoolNotes/cs246/notes/cs246Lecture4.md

 |r|see the credentials, cat, text editor|see contents, ls, gloobing, tab completion|
 |w|modify the contents|add/rename files|
 |x|try to run the file as a program|navigate into the directory (cd)|

+- The owner of a file is the only one with the permission to change file permissions
+    - You can't give someone else the permission to change the original file permissions (ownership of a file can't be transfered)
+    -